The Perfect Getaway: Get your group together for an amazing week in Key West

 There’s plenty to explore in this sun-filled spring break destination, from an Old-Florida-meets-Caribbean culture to a remote national park and idyllic white-sand beaches.

 Key West marches to the beat of its own drum, with an eccentric-yet-relaxed island atmosphere.
-A prime destination year-round, the area is especially idyllic in springtime before the heat of summer and unpredictability of hurricane season arrive.
-It’s also the ideal location for adventure, buzzing nightlife and unique history.
-Here are some highlights for the perfect Key West getaway:
+A prime destination year-round, the area is especially delightful in springtime before the summer heat and unpredictability of hurricane season arrive.
+It’s also the ideal location for adventure, buzzing nightlife, and unique history.
+Here are some highlights for the perfect Key West getaway.

 Monday